attillax/PAMI-2015/README.md

 ## Rights
-All presented work is done by me.
+Summaries and solutions are done by me.

 Homework sources and exams texts are provided by teachers.